turingschool/curriculum-site/module3/lessons/react_ideabox_review.md

 Follow the instructions for cloning, installing, and running the app. **You do not need to follow any steps for a running server.**
 </section>

+## What's an Ideabox, anyway?
+IdeaBox is a Turing term meant to describe a simple application that allows a user to fill out a form and then display that information.
+If you think about it, there are LOTS of "IdeaBoxes" out there:
+    - Facebook: users fill out a form and their post appears
+    - Google: users fill out a form and search results appear
+    - Amazon: users search for an item and a list of items appear If you can build lots of versions of IdeaBoxes in M3, you'll be well equipped to build pretty much anything you're asked to.
+You can find inspo for those IdeaBoxes [**here**](../projects/ideabox_practice)!

 ## Wireframing + Planning
 Let's go back to the beginning.
 One of the most important parts of creating a React application is being able to visualize the components on the page.
 I am going to model for you how I would turn a concept into React components.

 ![IdeaBox screenshot](../../../assets/images/lessons/ideaBox/ideabox_screenshot.jpg)

-For this process, you may choose to use an iPad, a tool like [Figma](https://www.figma.com/), or paper and pencil.
+For this process, you may choose to use an iPad, a tool like [Figma](https://www.figma.com/) or [Mockflow](https://mockflow.com/), or [paper and pencil](https://medium.com/@ray_vevaina/wireframing-a-front-end-developers-best-friend-c541df51ea65).
 What matters is that you're able to turn a wireframe into a plan for your component architecture.

 Let's work out the following:
 - What components should we create?